 There is also excellent swimming at the Cave and Basin, where a fine \$150,000 swimming pool and series of private baths have been built by the Government.
-At the Upper Hot Sulphur Springs, on the slopes of Sulphur Mountain 800 feet higher than the hotel, at an altitude of 5,132 feet, is another swimming pool, which may be reached by trail from the hotel. swimming pool, which may be reached by trail from the hotel, or by road from Bow River Bridge.
+At the Upper Hot Sulphur Springs, on the slopes of Sulphur Mountain 800 feet higher than the hotel, at an altitude of 5,425 feet, is another swimming pool, which may be reached by trail from the hotel, or by road from Bow River Bridge.